njlauersdorf/ABPs/README.md

 $ ls
 ```

-if you do not see the config file, create one:
+If you do not see the config file, create one:

 ```
 $ touch ~/.ssh/config